Manojkumar-Siva/Multiplying-two-matrix/README.md

 ![](./out.jpg)

 ## RESULT:
-Thus the the multiplication of matrix is done.
+Thus the multiplication of matrix is done.